Article updated March 2022.

 The most critical allergic reaction is called anaphylaxis.
 This severe reaction occurs when an allergen is introduced into the circulatory system and attacks the whole body.
 The muscles can contract and cause difficulty breathing.
 Also, a person can develop very low blood pressure and go into shock.
 Anaphylaxis can result in loss of consciousness or even death in severe cases.
 A typical instance where this may happen is when a person who is highly allergic to the venom of bees or wasps gets stung.
-Many folks in this situation will carry a self-injection kit containing adrenalin that can reverse the reaction and possibly save their lives.
+Many people in this situation carry a self-injection kit containing adrenalin that can reverse the reaction and possibly save their lives.

 What Causes Allergies?

-Most researchers conclude that the true risk factor for allergies is most likely immune system health.
+Most researchers conclude that the genuine risk factor for allergies is most likely immune system health.
 Individuals, and families, who are proactive about staying well and care about how they treat their bodies are much less likely to come down with allergies or any other of our modern diseases.
 Those who consume a healthy diet that avoids junk and processed foods and is heavy in whole, natural foods that contain lots of antioxidants and other needed substances to keep the immune system healthy will seldom suffer from allergies and other autoimmune system disorders.

 Adrenal Insufficiency – An Overlooked Cause Of Allergies

 Your adrenal glands reside on top of your kidneys.
 The adrenal glands produce various hormones, including cortisol (an anti-inflammatory hormone) which normally prevents allergic reactions.
 Typically, when exposure occurs from an irritating substance, the body increases its production of these anti-inflammatory hormones, preventing an allergic response.